“The Florentine ribollita, queen of Tuscan cuisine!

 - Pans

-The Florentine version of ribollita is one of the most authentic and traditional!
-It’s a recovery recipe: in fact, for the vegetables you can use any you have in the fridge (zucchini, cabbage, savoy, peas, etc.).
+The Florentine version of the ribollita is one of the most authentic and traditional!
+It is a thrifty recipe: in fact, for the vegetables you can use whatever you have in the fridge (zucchini, cabbage, savoy cabbage, peas, etc.).

-For this recipe, use dried cannellini beans that need to be soaked in water the night before.
+For this recipe use dried cannellini beans that should be soaked in water the night before.
 If you don’t have time, you can also use canned ones.

-Drain the beans and place them in a pot covered with water and some sage leaves.
-Let them cook for about 1.5 hours on low heat, a must.
-Once cooked, drain them, keeping the cooking water.
+Drain the beans and put them in a pot covered with water and a few sage leaves.
+Let them cook for about 1 hour and a half over low heat, please.
+Once cooked, drain them keeping the cooking water.

-Remove the central woody base from the black cabbage leaves, then cut them into strips.
+Remove the central tough rib from the cavolo nero leaves, then slice them into strips.

-In a very large pot pour the beans’ cooking water, a drizzle of oil and add the diced vegetables and finally the black cabbage.
-Add the tomato paste and fresh thyme, a pinch of salt and pepper.
-Start cooking this minestrone.
+In a very large pot pour the bean cooking water, a drizzle of oil and add the vegetables cut into cubes and finally the cavolo nero.
+Also add the tomato paste and fresh thyme, a pinch of salt and pepper.
+Start cooking this vegetable soup.

 If needed, add more water to cover all the vegetables.
-Let it cook on low heat for 45 minutes.
+Let it simmer over low heat for 45 minutes.

-Meanwhile, thinly slice the stale bread.
-In another pot place a layer of bread slices, cover with the soup, continue like this until both the slices and the soup are finished.
+Meanwhile, slice the stale bread thinly.
+In another pot place a layer of bread slices, cover with the soup, continue like this until you finish both the slices and the soup.

-Cover with a lid and let it cool at room temperature, then place it in the refrigerator overnight.
+Cover with a lid and let cool to room temperature, then refrigerate overnight.

-The next day, pour a drizzle of oil into a pan, pour the soup inside and let it cook, re-boil again.
-When the bread has disintegrated, the ribollita is ready to be served with a drizzle of extra virgin olive oil on top.
-Enjoy.
+The next day, pour a drizzle of oil into a pan, add the soup and let it cook, bringing it to a boil again.
+When the bread has broken down, the ribollita is ready to be served with a drizzle of extra virgin olive oil on top.
+Enjoy your meal.

-If you like, follow me on Facebook by clicking on “Il ricettario delle vergare” and leave your like.
-I am waiting for you, Ivana.
+If you’d like, follow me on Facebook by clicking on “Il ricettario delle vergare” and leave a like.
+I’m waiting for you, Ivana.

 You can also find me on Instagram and on Pinterest.

-If you enjoyed this recipe, click the stars you find below; to give the maximum, click directly the last star.
-Your evaluation is very important to me.
+If you liked this recipe, click the stars below; to give the highest rating, click the last star.
+Your rating is very important to me.
 Thank you.

 Return to the HOME to read all the other recipes.